 ASU No. 2017-01 - In January 2017, the FASB issued ASU No. 2017-01, Clarifying the Definition of a Business.
 The standard revises the definition of a business, which affects many areas of accounting such as business combinations and disposals and goodwill impairment.
 The revised definition of a business will likely result in more acquisitions being accounted for as asset acquisitions, as opposed to business combinations.
-We adopted this standard on January 1, 2018, applying it prospectively to transactions occurring on or after this date.
+We adopted this standard on January 1, 2018, applying the guidance to transactions occurring on or after this date.

 ASU No. 2017-07 - In March 2017, the FASB issued ASU No. 2017-07, Improving the Presentation of Net Periodic Pension Cost and Net Periodic Postretirement Benefit Cost.
 The standard requires that the service cost component of net periodic benefit expense be recognized in the same statement of comprehensive income caption(s) as other compensation costs, and requires that the other components of net periodic benefit expense be recognized in the non-operating section of the statement of comprehensive income.
 In addition, only the service cost component of net periodic benefit expense is eligible for capitalization when applicable.
 We adopted this standard on January 1, 2018.
 The reclassification of the other components of our net periodic benefit income was applied on a retrospective basis.
-As such, we have revised our results of operations for the previous period.
-We utilized the practical expedient for adoption allowing us to use the amount previously disclosed in our postretirement benefits footnote as the basis for revising the prior period.
-As there is no service cost associated with our plans, we reclassified the entire amount of our net periodic benefit income from cost of revenue and SG&A expense to other income in our consolidated statements of comprehensive income.
-In addition, we no longer include any portion of net periodic benefit income in amounts capitalized for inventory or internal-use software, as only the service cost component is eligible for capitalization.
+As such, we have revised our results of operations for previous periods.
+We utilized the practical expedient for adoption allowing us to use the amount previously disclosed in our postretirement benefits footnote as the basis for revising prior periods.
+As there is no service cost associated with our plans, we reclassified the entire amount of our net periodic benefit income in amounts capitalized for inventory or internal-use software, as only the service cost component is eligible for capitalization.
 This change did not have a significant impact on our results of operations or financial position.

-The impact of the revision on our unaudited consolidated statement of comprehensive income for the quarter ended March 31, 2017 was as follows:
+The impact of the revision on our unaudited consolidated statements of comprehensive income for the quarter and six months ended June 30, 2017 was as follows: